mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 Dense atmospheres, one litre in Thin atmospheres, and half a litre in Very Thin atmospheres.
 The vaporator is stored in a compact (50 x 20 x 20 centimeters) package and is unfolded for use.
-It can be considered an extra- small solar panel array (see page 119).
+It can be considered an extra-small solar panel array (see page 119).

 Item TL Effect Kg Cost
 Solar